dimikara/US-Census-Demographic-Data/README.md

 ## <b>Introduction</b><br>

-In this project I am exploring a US Census Demographic data set, and visualizeing some findings using Tableau.
+In this project I am exploring a US Census Demographic data set, and visualizing some findings using Tableau.

 ## <b>About the Data Set</b>